Exerpeutic Exerwork 2000i Folding Exercise Desk Bike Review

-The Exerwork 2000i surprised our testers with a relatively good exercise quality that we didn't expect from a desk/bike hybrid.
-This semi-recumbent model has 24 levels of magnetic resistance, comes with 24 pre-programmed workouts, and is highly versatile and can be used in a variety of ways.
-It can't quite match the more refined exercise quality of out top-rated upright or recumbent models, but we feel it is still quite good considering its unique design.
+The Exerwork 2000i surprised our testers with a relatively good exercise quality that we didn't expect from a desk/bike hybrid, on par with the Yosuda Indoor Cycling Bike.
+This semi-recumbent model has 24 levels of magnetic resistance, comes with 24 pre-programmed workouts, is highly versatile, and is useful for various situations.
+It can't quite match the more refined exercise quality of our top-rated upright or recumbent models, but we feel it is still quite good considering its unique design.

 You can choose to use the Exerwork Desk Bike in manual mode with workout goals for time, distance, or calories burned.
-It also comes with 24 pre-programmed workouts.
-These programs include a variety of courses that range from the easier Quiet Trail profile to the more demanding Stairs profile.
+It also comes with pre-programmed workouts.
+These programs include various courses that range from the easier Quiet Trail profile to the more demanding Stairs profile.
 These programmed workouts automatically change the resistance level as they follow the course profile of the workout you choose.
-Unfortunately, the small LCD display only shows one value at a time and does not have the capability to show your progress on a chosen workout program.
+Unfortunately, the small LCD display only shows one value at a time and cannot show your progress on a chosen workout program.
 That said, you can set workout goals for time, distance, or calories during a manual or program workout.
-The computer can also sync to your phone via Bluetooth and the myCloudFitness App so you can control your workout through your phone and view activity reports so you can monitor your efforts and progress.
-The App is free and relatively user friendly and makes for a nicer interface with the machine than the small computer console.
+The computer can also sync to your phone via Bluetooth and the myCloudFitness App so you can control your training through your phone and view activity reports so you can monitor your efforts and progress.
+The app is free and relatively user-friendly and makes for a nicer interface with the machine than the small computer console.

 The Exerwork Desk Bike is quite comfortable and is highly adjustable to dial it in to your preferences for the perfect fit.
+It earned a score similar to other top-performing products in this category.
 The semi-recumbent style falls right between upright and fully recumbent models and allows for a relaxed seated position while you work at the desk, get in a solid workout, or both at the same time.
 It has a relatively low step-over height, a 400 lb weight limit, and a recommended user height range of 5'1" to 6'3".

-The Exerwork Desk Bike has a large cushioned Airsoft seat that is 2.5 inches thick and 15 inches wide.
-The foam padding is soft, and the size and shape of the seat should work well for most users.
+The Exerwork Desk Bike has a large cushioned seat that is 2.5 inches thick and 15 inches wide.
+The foam padding is soft, and the size and shape of the chair should work well for most users.
 The Airsoft seat is claimed to have "aerodynamic healthcare technology" that allows air to breathe through the fabric to help keep you cooler for longer.
 The seat's position is highly adjustable, and it has both seat height and fore and aft adjustments.
+The 1.3" thick foam backrest provides adequate back support and has two positions.
 This bike's seat adjustability should allow for a comfortable position and natural feeling leg extension for most riders within the recommended 5'1" to 6'3" height range.
-Our primary tester, who is 6' tall with a 32" inseam, noted, however, that he could have used slightly more seat height adjustment to achieve the perfect leg extension in his pedal stroke.
-The 1.3" thick cushioned foam backrest provides adequate back support and has two positions of adjustability.
+Our primary tester is 6' tall and has a 32" inseam.
+Despite being well within the height range, he noted that he could have used slightly more adjustment to achieve the perfect leg extension in his pedal stroke.

-At the front of the bike, the desk can also be adjusted in several ways for the best comfort and ergonomics.
-This allows the user to find their ideal desk position for working and is also important for finding the right knee clearance when pedaling the bike.
+At the front of the bike, you can adjust the desk in several ways for the best comfort and ergonomics.
+This flexibility allows the user to find their ideal desk position and is essential for finding adequate knee clearance when pedaling the bike.
 The desk is adjustable three ways, tilt angle, fore and aft, and up and down.
-The tilt adjustment has three positions, 0 degrees, 16 degrees, and 33 degrees with several inches of fore and aft adjustment to optimize your reach.
+The tilt adjustment has three positions, 0 degrees, 16 degrees, and 33 degrees, with several inches of fore and aft adjustment to optimize your reach.
 It also has five height adjustments ranging from 41" up to 45" off the ground.
 The front edge of the desk has a thickly cushioned wrist pad that is a comfortable place to rest your wrists while working at your computer that also serves as a bumper to keep your device or reading material in place when the desk is inclined.

-The Exerwork Folding Desk Bike has a decent user interface, but it does leave a little to be desired.
-It has a small and simple LCD screen with four control buttons located at the bottom of the desk closest to the user.
-The size and position of the display/controls appears to be out of necessity to accommodate the fact that it is also a desktop.
+The Exerwork Folding Desk Bike has a decent user interface, but it leaves a little to desire.
+It earned a score that is only average for the group, similar to the Renpho AI Smart Bike.
+It has a small and straightforward LCD screen with four control buttons located at the bottom of the desk closest to the user.
+The size and position of the display/controls appear to be out of necessity to accommodate the fact that it is also a desktop.
 Testers found its use to be reasonably intuitive but felt that the user manual was quite helpful the first time around.

 The 2.25" wide x 1.125" tall LCD display is located front and center in the desk and is inset in the wrist pad.
 This small display has relatively large numbers that are quite easy to read, and it displays one piece of information at a time.
 Scan is the default setting, and it scrolls through time, speed, distance, calories, odometer, resistance level, and RPM.
 There are four buttons below the screen, start/stop, mode, and up and down arrows.
 The start/stop button is used to begin a Quickstart manual workout, to Pause and Restart a workout, or to Reset the values of the metrics (press and hold for 4 seconds).
-Before starting a workout, the Mode button can be used to set a workout target goal (distance, time, or calories) or to select one of the twenty-four preprogrammed workouts.
-During your workout, the Mode button can be used to select the information displayed on the screen.
+Before starting a workout, the Mode button can set a workout target goal (distance, time, or calories) or select one of the twenty pre-programmed workouts.
+During your workout, you can use the Mode button to select the information displayed on the screen.
 The up and down arrows are used to select a workout target goal value, scroll through the 24 workout programs, or adjust the resistance level during a workout.
-All of the preprogrammed workouts are shown on page 20 of the user manual; we suggest keeping this page for reference as the small screen only displays the number of the program.
-It does not show the program name, a course profile, or your progress during the workout.
+All pre-programmed workouts are on page 20 of the user manual; we suggest keeping this page for reference as the small screen only displays the number of the program.
+It does not show the program name, course profile, or progress during the workout.

-The Exerwork 2000i can also be synced with your phone through Bluetooth and the myCloudFitness app.
-This a free app, and when the bike and your phone are synced, you can use your phone to control your workout and as the display.
-Once a workout is finished, your results can also be saved to the app so you can analyze your results.
+The Exerwork 2000i can also be synced with your phone through Bluetooth and connects to the myCloudFitness app.
+It is a free app, and when the bike syncs with your phone, you can use your phone to control your workout and replace the display.
+Once you finish a workout, your results can also be saved to the app to analyze your results.
 The myCloudFitness app also has loads of other features, including instructional workout videos and structured workout programs, progress reports, and analysis.

-The Exerwork Folding Desk Bike is about as feature-packed as they come.
-One of its most useful features is quite apparent; it has a large adjustable desk attached to the front part of the frame.
+The Exerwork Folding Desk Bike is about as feature-packed as they come, and only the Schwinn IC4 earned a higher score in this metric.
+One of its most valuable features is quite apparent; it has a sizeable adjustable desk attached to the front part of the frame.
 The desk is large enough to fit the biggest laptops or is an excellent spot to hold a book or magazine.
-It has a large wrist pad across the front of the desk to comfortably rest your arms when typing on a computer as well as 2 cup holders at the upper corners.
-Underneath the desk is a small drawer to store writing utensils, a tablet or a pad of paper.
+It has a large wrist pad across the front of the desk to comfortably rest your arms when typing on a computer, as well as 2 cup holders at the upper corners.
+Underneath the desk is a small drawer to store writing utensils, a tablet, or a pad of paper.
 The desktop has several adjustments so the user can find the perfect position for the task at hand or avoid interference with their pedaling motion.
 It has three positions of tilt; 0-degrees, 16-degrees, and 33-degrees, and the desktop can be slid fore and aft to optimize your reach.
-The entire desk can also be moved up and down several inches to dial in the height perfectly.
+The entire desk can also be moved up and down several inches to dial in the perfect height.
 All of the desk's adjustments have secure threaded pins to lock them in place.
-The desk feature allows you to use the bike as just a bike, a desk/bike, a desk, or a standing desk when adjusted properly if you prefer.
+The desk feature allows you to use the bike as just a bike, a desk/bike, a desk, or a standing desk when appropriately adjusted.

 In addition to the desk-related things mentioned above, the Exerwork has an abundance of other features to enhance your experience.
-First, it has 24 levels of magnetic resistance and 24 preprogrammed workouts.
+First, it has 24 levels of magnetic resistance and pre-programmed workouts.
 You can also connect to the MyCouldFitness App so that you can save your activities and monitor your fitness over time.
-At the front of the bike, there are adjustable feet for leveling while the rear feet have transport wheels to make it easier to move across hard floor surfaces.
+At the front of the bike, there are adjustable feet for leveling, while the rear feet have transport wheels to make it easier to move across hard floor surfaces.
 The Exerwork also folds in the middle to reduce its footprint for storage.
-Comfort and fit adjustment features include, and adjustable padded backrest, seat height, and fore/aft adjustment, and adjustable pedal straps.
+Comfort and fit adjustment features include an adjustable padded backrest, seat height, and fore/aft adjustment, and adjustable pedal straps.

 Ease of Setup/Portability

-The Exerwork Desk Bike was about average in terms of setup and portability.
-There is a significant amount of assembly required, and it took a sizeable chunk of time to get it completely set up, but it was easier than some.
-It is relatively heavy and awkwardly shaped, but thanks to its folding design, it scored a few points for its more storable collapsed size.
+The Exerwork Desk Bike was average in setup and portability.
+A significant amount of assembly is required, and it took a sizeable chunk of time to get it completely set up, but it was easier than the Marcy Recumbent ME-709.
+It is relatively heavy and awkwardly shaped, but its folding design scored a few points for its more storable collapsed size.